KNMI/knmitransformer/README.md

   their official station number.
   ALWAYS CHECK if the station that you want to transform is listed in "stationtabel", if not you have to (edit this file and) ADD it.
-* For PRECIPITATION for each scenario there are three different transformations available, based on resp. the 'lower', 'centr' (=central) and 'upper' estimate of the change in extreme daily precipitation.
+* For PRECIPITATION for each scenario there are three different subscenarios available, based on resp. the 'lower', 'centr' (=central) and 'upper' estimate of the change in extreme daily precipitation.
 This should be specified in the function call, the default is set to 'centr'.